nonas-hunter/warmup_project/README.md

 As you can see, this is a very bare bones implementation, much simpler than the provided [teleop_twist_keyboard](http://wiki.ros.org/teleop_twist_keyboard) .
 We mostly wanted to get this done with so we could focus on the more complicated behaviors later in the project.

 >Key Takeaway: Non-clunky robot control is hard.
 If we had more time, we would have implemented a combined linear-angular velocity feature.
-This would have allowed us to arc for a turn, instead of stop motion all together in order to turn to the desire angle.
-Also good to know that an ESTOP function that take a keyboard imput can be implemented if desired (probably more import when testing on real robots), instead of simply cancelling the running node in terminal.
+This would have allowed us to arc for a turn, instead of stop motion all together in order to turn to the desired angle.
+It is also good to know that an ESTOP function that takes a keyboard input can be implemented if desired (probably more import when testing on real robots), instead of simply cancelling the running node in terminal.
 This can cause all sorts of issues, most notably that the robot will keep acting on its last received cmd_vel.
 If we had time, we would have implemented this feature in our final Finite State Machine.

 ## Driving in a Square